 After getting engaged (congrats!), completing the first ten things you should do once you’re engaged, and picking your bridal party, it’s now probably the perfect time to start planning a bridal shower – or scratch that – it’s the perfect time to hand off that duty to the Queen B of your bridal party!
 But you may be asking yourself, where do we even start?!

-We’re excited to have Brontë Bride Community Member and local Wedding Planner, Melissa from Melissa Dawn Event Designs, sharing her top tips on how to throw the ultimate bridal shower!
+We’re excited to have Local Wedding Planner, Melissa from Melissa Dawn Event Designs, sharing her top tips on how to throw the ultimate bridal shower!
 A must read for those bridesmaids and maids of honour, working on planning their own bestie’s bridal shower.
 And if you’re looking for some bridal shower inspo, look no further than our inspiration archives and curated Pinterest Board!

 Make the Guest List